tailsdotcom/dbt-snowflake-dependency-tests/README.md

+# REPOSITORY NO LONGER MAINTAINED

+**NOTE:** This repository is no longer maintained.
+With the release of the dbt `manifest.json` file - the same results can be much better acheived by parsing that file.
+We do not recommend using this library in production code.

 # DBT Snowflake Dependency Tests
 A DBT Package for testing dependencies of snowflake models.
 This was developed at a hackday at [tails.com](http://tails.com/careers) and is used in our production